 Suicide in Eagle County and the Power of Community

 Summer in Eagle County is typically characterized by incredible beauty, a highly anticipated welcome of warm weather, and events and activities that are unique to our valley.
-But this summer, our community has been deeply impacted by suicide, leaving family, friends, and neighbors grappling with the heartbreaking reality that so many among us are struggling in silence–the true paradox of our valley.
+But this summer, our community was deeply impacted by suicide, leaving family, friends, and neighbors grappling with the heartbreaking reality that so many among us are struggling in silence–the true paradox of our valley.

 Organizations like Vail Health Behavioral Health, Your Hope Center, and SpeakUp ReachOut work tirelessly to offer life-saving interventions.
 These services are vital, providing critical support to those in crisis and helping individuals navigate the darkest moments of their lives.
 However, as a community, we must acknowledge that these efforts, while invaluable, are not enough on their own.
 We need to do more.